mrakgr/The-Spiral-Language/readme.md

 #### Tour Of The Standard Library Cuda Module

-The Cuda module is where the context is initialized, the kernel compilation happens at runtime and where the `run` function that actually launches the kernels resides.
+The `Cuda` module is where the context is initialized and where the `run` function that actually launches the kernels resides.
+The kernel compilation to `.ptx` happens at runtime.
 It will be shown here in its entirety, but there is no need to think too deeply about what is going on.
 It is garden variety plumbing that can be summed in a sentence or two for each part.

 ```
 let cuda =